Gepardec/camel-training/exercises/best_12_1_sql_component/README.md

 Prerequisites: Exercise 06.1

-Implement a route builder with SQL endpoint that saves OrderToProducer in the corresponsing database table.
+Configure a SQL component to be used with a Postgres database

 Steps
 -----